 It’s no surprise that older people are *typically* more sedentary.
 So, the expression ‘use it or lose it’ comes to mind, as the body is not going to waste energy synthesising protein for muscles if the muscles are not being used.
 The solution is to regularly exercise, which could be as simple as cycling to work or walking the dog, and to eat protein.

 The body develops what is known as ‘anabolic resistance’ with age.
 In plain English, a 50-year-old body is less likely to make protein than a 20-year-old body, even if they eat the same amount of protein.
 This means that in order to have the same muscle mass as you did when you were younger, you should be increasing your protein intake.
-Many experts are now saying that 1.0 to 1.2g of protein per kilogram of body mass might be more appropriate.
+Many experts are now saying that you should be eating at least 30 grams of protein per meal.

 Further reading and references